mwenge/psychedelia/README.md

 Press SPACE to alter the pattern element.
 There are eight permanent ones, and eight you can define for yourself (more on this later!).
 The latter eight are all set up when you load, so you can always choose from 16 shapes.
-Press UP-ARROW to change the shape of the little pixels on the screen.
+Press UP-ARROW [this is the Page-Down key on a PC] to change the shape of the little pixels on the screen.
 Press L to turn on and off the Line Mode - a bit like drawing with the Aurora Borealis.